One Year Later

 Accordions played and wash-boards were strummed as couples danced, whirling energetically to the lively music.
 Even little Camille, barely over a year old now, responded to the joyous cadence, clapping her hands as her dark eyes twinkled with excitement.

 "She's gonna be a real beauty when she grows up," said Andre, who sat beside me.
 "I'm gonna hafta really fight the boys off.
 I can see it right now."

-My mother had adhered to her story that Bruce and his friends had been at her house at the time Andre had been attacked, refusing to relent under even intense questioning.
-I knew in my heart that Andre had recognized his attackers, and I'd never be able to forgive her for her betrayal.
+My mother held fast to her story that Bruce and his friends had been at her house at the time Andre had been attacked, refusing to relent under even intense questioning.
+I knew in my heart that Andre had recognized his attackers, and I'd never forgive her for her betrayal.
 As soon as Andre had been well enough to travel, we'd returned to his home in Louisiana.
 His great uncle had recovered sufficiently that he no longer needed as much assistance as he had before, and besides, it was doubtful that Andre would ever be capable of the heavy manual labor he'd previously performed anyway.
 He was now in training to become a mechanic.

 I loved living in Louisiana.
 Its culture seemed more varied and colorful than that of Alabama, and I enjoyed being introduced to new customs, styles of music, and food.

 The one thing I did care about was my precious Camille.
-I wanted her to grow up in a world in which people cared more about who she was on the inside that what she looked like on the outside, a world in which she could drink from any water fountain she wanted, eat at any lunch counter she wanted, ride any bus she wanted whenever she wanted, and go to any school she wanted to attend.
+I wanted her to grow up in a world where people cared more about who she was on the inside than what she looked like on the outside, a world in which she could drink from any water fountain she wanted, eat at any lunch counter she wanted, ride any bus she wanted whenever she wanted, and go to any school she wanted to attend.